timclifford/gitworkshop/README.md

-## Git beyond the basics
+## Git workshop

-This repository was set up for a Git workshop for CodeHub Bristol in October 2016.
+This repository was set up for a Git workshop for CodeHub Bristol in October 2016 and then modified for another workshop in February 2017.
 It is based on the idea from the [OpenTechSchool Git workshop](http://opentechschool.github.io/social-coding/) to add Cafes and Pubs to a directory.
 You can see the resulting website here: https://codehuborg.github.io/gitworkshop/

-You can clone the repository and then do some exercises here: https://github.com/CodeHubOrg/gitworkshop/tree/master/docs.